jonasbohmann/democraciv-discord-bot/README.md

 ####  Database

 This bot needs a PostgreSQL database to run.
 To install and configure PostgreSQL, head [here](https://www.postgresql.org/).
- The bot was tested with PostgreSQL 9.6 and 12.1, everything else in between should work.
+ The bot was tested with PostgreSQL 9.6, 11.5 and 12.1, everything in between should work.

 You only need to create an empty database, the bot will then fill that with tables on startup.